icinganalysis/icinganalysis.github.io/content/NACA-RM-E53J30.md

 the slat icing and de-icing characteristics was prevented by limitations of the heating system and wake interference caused by the slat tracks and hot-gas supply duct to the slat.
-In general, the studies showed that icing on a thin swept airfoil will result in more detrimental aero- dynamic characteristics than on a thick unswept airfoil.
+In general, the studies showed that icing on a thin swept airfoil will result in more detrimental aerodynamic characteristics than on a thick unswept airfoil.

-##Discussion
+## Discussion

 This is a relatively long (62 page) publication.
 In the interest of brevity,